Jack Cornelsen

+Jack Cornelsen (ジャック コーネルセン, Jakku Kōnerusen) is a professional rugby union player who plays as a number eight for Japan Rugby League One club Saitama Wild Knights.
+Born in Australia, he represents Japan at international level after qualifying on residency grounds.
+He is the son of former Australian international player Greg Cornelsen.

-International
+International career

 Cornelsen received his first call-up to his adopted country's wider training squad in April 2021, ahead of British and Irish Lions test.
 On 24 May, he was named in the 36-man squad for the match against the Sunwolves and tour of Scotland and Ireland.
 Cornelsen qualified for Japan on residency in November 2020.